ZacharyACohen/HDXWizard/Install.md

    **pause**

    Save the file as a .bat file.
-This file will run the HDXWizard code
+This file will run the HDXWizard code when opened.

-   A desktop shortcut can be created to go to the .bat file.
-An icon is available to use (WizardIcon.ico)
+   A desktop shortcut can be created for the .bat file.
+An icon is available to use (WizardIcon.ico) for the shortcut (right click on shortcut > properties > change icon > browse)

    If at any point you move the HDXWizard folder, you will need to redirect the .bat file to it